LLNL/mpibind/tutorials/cug23/module1.md

 The node you see immediately after logging in doesn't have the most interesting topology, but the nodes waiting for you in the "queue" have more features.
 To see the topology of one of these nodes, use the following command:

 ```
-srun -ppdebug -t1 lstopo
+srun -t1 lstopo
 ```

-Identify at least one way the features of the node described by `lstopo`'s output differ from those described by `srun -ppdebug -t1 lstopo`.
+Identify at least one way the features of the node described by `lstopo`'s output differ from those described by `srun -t1 lstopo`.

 ### Customizing `lstopo` output